The purpose of this ministry is to provide the Holy Bread used in the liturgical services of the church

 Mid-week evening Liturgy = 2 recipe divided into 3 loaves

-* * January 2021: Currently Ss Peter & Paul is using a 3 loaf recipe, divided into 5 pieces.
-So bakers would triple the recipe below and form into 5 smooth balls.
+* * January 2023: Currently Ss Peter & Paul is using a 3 loaf recipe, divided into 5 pieces (it is important to have 5).
+So bakers would triple the recipe below and then form the (tripled) dough into 5 smooth balls.

 (please note: there is no sugar in Holy Bread and absolutely no grease on the pans)